JenikMiklas/CvGen/README.md

 # CvGen
-This app will help you to create curriculum vitae (CV)
+This app will help you to create curriculum vitae (CV).